Virginia Beach, VA 23462

 Special Needs Planning

-Families with disabled dependents face estate planning challenges that standard documents don’t address.
-These resources cover trust selection, attorney vetting, guardian designation, and coordination strategies that protect benefits eligibility while ensuring long-term care.
+Free special needs estate planning worksheets for families with a disabled dependent, covering the gaps standard documents leave open.
+These printable resources walk through special needs trust selection, attorney vetting, guardian designation, and the coordination that protects benefits eligibility while securing long-term care.

 First page preview of the Special Needs Attorney Vetting Toolkit from Memorial Merits with evaluation criteria for finding qualified special needs estate planning attorneys